Money in Kazakhstan: A Tourist Guide to ATMs, Cards and Exchange

 Yes, you can use your foreign card to pay while in Kazakhstan.

 I had no problems paying with my Revolut card in most places in Almaty.
-Some places, however, wanted to charge me a 2% commission for paying by card, so I politely declined and paid cash.
+Some places, however, wanted to charge me a 2% commission for paying by card, so I politely declined and paid cash – I don’t pay a commission when withdrawing.

-As a foreigner, you will have a hard time registering to use the Kaspi App.
-You can deposit cash into the terminals to pay for certain things.
+As a foreigner, you will have a hard time registering to use the Kaspi App but you can deposit cash into the terminals to pay for certain things.
 For example, I paid for a local tour to the Charryn Canyon by depositing money in a Kaspi Terminal.

 Don’t worry though.
 As a tourist, an international debit card is good enough in Kazakhstan.